commandcontrolQ/PyChess/README.md

 # PyChess - Chess implementation in Python

-> I am taking a break from updating this project.
+> The codebase is pretty bad, and could do with a rewrite.
 >
+> When I end up doing a rewrite is unclear however
-> I will probably release a new build sometime after 2023.
+> it'll probably be in a few years

 Chess program in Python (including an AI opponent)